 View of Mount Sakurajima from Sakurajima Ferry

-“What is it like working as a lawyer?”—I have been asked this question by children.
-Most people have never actually seen a lawyer at work.
-It is difficult to give a straightforward explanation of a lawyer’s work.
-Recently, I have heard that the number of people aspiring to become lawyers has decreased.
-Similarly, there has apparently been a decrease in the number of students entering a law school and faculty of law.
-This does not surprise me when I recall several episodes that I have witnessed.
+“What is it like working as a lawyer?”—I have been asked this question by both children and adults.
+Most people have never actually observed a lawyer at work.
+It is difficult to provide a straightforward explanation of a lawyer’s profession.
+Recently, I heard that the number of people aspiring to become lawyers has decreased.
+Similarly, there has also been a decrease in the number of students entering law school and faculties of law.
+This does not surprise me when recalling several situations that I have witnessed.
 I find this decreased interest in the legal profession to be unfortunate.

 My time at Chuo University